 One day . . . it dawned on me that the way I had been running Interface is the way of the plunderer, plundering something that is not mine; something that belongs to every creature on earth.
 And I said to myself, . . . the day must come when this is illegal, when plundering is not allowed [and] . . . people like me will end up in jail.
 The largest institution on earth, the wealthiest, most powerful, the most pervasive, the most influential, is the institution of business and industry-the corporation, which also is the current present day instrument of destruction.
-It must change.
-31
+It must change.32

-Leaders such as Anderson face a balancing act that addresses the tradeoffs among the firm's primary stakeholders, the society that enables the firm to prosper, and the environment that provides the raw materials to produce products and services of value.
-When elements of society view leaders and their firms as failing to act appropriately, activism results.
+Leaders such as Anderson face a balancing act that addresses the trade-offs among the firm's primary stakeholders, the society that enables the firm to prosper, and the environment that provides the raw materials to produce products and services of value.
+When elements of society view leaders and their firms as failing to act appropriately, activism can result.
 That was just as true of 18th-century Britain as it is today.
 Current examples of social activism in response to firms' perceived lack of responsibility are in this morning's news and online social media.
-Whether the response is government regulation of products that are hazardous, consumer boycotts of firms that advocate overtly religious principles, or NGO-led campaigns to eradicate sweatshops abroad, societal concerns have become an increasingly relevant topic in corporate boardrooms, business school classrooms, and family living rooms.
-Figure 1.2 illustrates some of the key events that have defined the progress of CSR over the centuries.
+Whether the response is government regulation of products that pollute, consumer boycotts of firms that advocate overtly religious principles, or NGO-led campaigns to eradicate overseas sweatshops, societal concerns have become increasingly prevalent in corporate boardrooms, business school classrooms, and family living rooms.
+Figure 1.3 illustrates some of the key events that have defined the advance of CSR over the centuries.

 This ongoing evolution ensures that meeting society's expectations is not a static target.
-Widespread industry practices, which were previously considered discretionary or ethical concerns, can be deemed illegal or socially unacceptable due to aggressive prosecution or novel activism.
-In recent years, for example, the growing criticism of investors who use high-frequency trading algorithms to gain unfair advantages when trading32 indicates the danger of assuming that yesterday's accepted practices will continue to be acceptable.
-Tomorrow, it could be continued opposition to the legalization of marijuana that draws the ire of stakeholders, and beyond that, the spread of artificial intelligence.
-Firms operate against an ever-changing background of what is considered socially responsible.
-These ever-changing standards compound the complexity faced by corporate decision makers.
-Worse, these standards vary from society to society, even among cultures within a given society.
-Faced with a kaleidoscope of evolving expectations, the challenge for a manager is to understand what the firm's stakeholders want today and, perhaps more importantly, what they will want six months from now.
+Widespread industry practices, previously considered discretionary or ethical debates, can quickly become illegal or socially unacceptable absolutes due to aggressive prosecution or novel activism.
+In recent years, for example, the growing criticism of investors who use high-frequency algorithms to gain unfair advantages when trading shares indicates the danger of assuming that yesterday's accepted practices will continue to be acceptable.33 Similarly, the NCAA in the U.S., which "once had the tightest of clamps on college athlete compensation," has had to learn that its previously permitted monopoly (in spite of years of public criticism) is now considered a violation of antitrust law by the Supreme Court.34 Tomorrow, it could be opposition to the legalization of marijuana that draws the ire of stakeholders, or ignoring the ethical issues associated with the spread of artificial intelligence.35 Firms operate against an ever-changing background of what is considered socially responsible; worse, these constantly shifting standards vary from society to society, even among cultures within a given society.
+Faced with a complex kaleidoscope of evolving expectations, the challenge for a manager is to understand what the firm's stakeholders want today and, even more important, what they will want tomorrow.
+That is what makes being an effective manager so difficult; it is also what makes CSR central to that skillset.